-- demand (numeric) original electrical demand - capacity_up (int or array) maximum DSM capacity that may be increased - capacity_down (int or array) maximum DSM capacity that may be reduced - method ('interval', 'delay') Choose one of the DSM modelling approaches.
+- demand (numeric) original electrical demand (normalized) For investment modeling, it is advised to use the maximum of the demand timeseries and the cumulated (fixed) infeed time series for normalization, because the balancing potential may be determined by both.
+Elsewhise, underinvestments may occur. - capacity_up (int or array) maximum DSM capacity that may be increased (normalized) - capacity_down (int or array) maximum DSM capacity that may be reduced (normalized) - approach ('oemof', 'DIW', 'DLR') Choose one of the DSM modeling approaches.
 Read notes about which parameters to be applied for which approach.

-interval :
+oemof :

 Simple model in which the load shift must be compensated in a predefined fixed interval (shift_interval is mandatory).
 Within time windows of the length shift_interval DSM up and down shifts are balanced.
-See SinkDSMIntervalBlock for details.
+See SinkDSMOemofBlock for details.

-delay :
+DIW :

-Sophisticated model based on the formulation by Zerrahn & Schill (2015).
-The load-shift of the component must be compensated in a predefined delay-time (delay_time is mandatory).
-For details see SinkDSMDelayBlock.
+Sophisticated model based on the formulation by Zerrahn & Schill (2015a).
+The load shift of the component must be compensated in a predefined delay time (delay_time is mandatory).
+For details see SinkDSMDIWBlock.